MaorTe/minecraft/pseudo.md

 # loop over my matrix, on each loop ill create a div and assign a different class depending on the number.

-3. Create an Object the will hold my games state
+3. Create an Object for the items

 # my different tools